Ernst Market’s rooftop solar installation in Clear Spring, MD saved enough on electricity to pay for itself in two years.

 Dry Cleaners – Electricity can consume 25% of total operating costs, with steam boilers accounting for 20-80% of energy costs.

 While farms’ operations use more electricity than five average houses, much of their acreage is too far from power lines to affordably connect.
-But off-grid solar installations can pump cattle tanks and water wells, irrigate crops, and ventilate buildings in remote areas.
+But electricity from off-grid solar installations can pump cattle tanks and water wells, irrigate crops, and ventilate buildings in remote areas.

 How much of a difference can a solar power system make?